faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 `EXC_CRASH (SIGABRT)` |Our program raised a programming language exception such as a failed assertion and this caused the OS to Abort our app
 `EXC_CRASH (SIGQUIT)` |A process received a quit signal from another process that is managing it.
 Typically, this means a Keyboard extension took too long or used up too much memory.
 App extensions are given only limited amounts of memory.
 `EXC_CRASH (SIGKILL)` |The system killed our app (or app extension), usually because some resource limit had been reached.
 The Termination Reason needs to be looked at to work out what policy violation was the reason for termination.
 `EXC_BAD_ACCESS (SIGSEGV)` or `EXC_BAD_ACCESS (SIGBUS)` |Our program most likely tried to access a bad memory location or the address was good but we did not have the privilege to access it.
-The memory might have been deallocated due to due memory pressure.
+The memory might have been deallocated due to memory pressure.
 `EXC_BREAKPOINT (SIGTRAP)` |This is due to an `NSException` being raised (possibly by a library on our behalf) or `_NSLockError` or `objc_exception_throw` being called.
 For example, this can be the Swift environment detecting an anomaly such as force unwrapping a nil optional
 `EXC_BAD_INSTRUCTION (SIGILL)` |This is when the program code itself is faulty, not the memory it might be accessing.
-This should be rare on iOS devices; a compiler or optimiser bug, or faulty hand written assembly code.
+This should be rare on iOS devices; perhaps a compiler or optimizer bug, or faulty hand written assembly code.
 On Simulator, it is a different story as using an undefined opcode is a technique used by the Swift runtime to stop on access to zombie objects (deallocated objects).
 `EXC_GUARD`|This is when the program closed a file descriptor that was guarded.
 An example is the SQLite database used by the system.

 When Termination Reason\index{termination reason} is present, we can look up the Code as follows: